reruo321/Java_Practice/Chapter-10/README.md

 ![10Panel](https://user-images.githubusercontent.com/48712088/148692718-c044232d-cdd3-48fc-a697-c485fd1f1167.png)

 The boxes with red, blue, and green borders are JPanels, and especially the blue one contains two sub-panels for ID and password components.
+I used BorderLayout as main, and each panel gets red-NORTH, blue-CENTER, and green-SOUTH region.